codeweft/cachewarp/README.md

     request.is_cached?
 ```

-One Liner: Returns 'false' since Google does not cache using Akamai
+One Liner: Returns 'false' since Google does not cache using Akamai CDN

 ```
     CacheWarp.new("http://www.google.com/").is_cached?